 - Ultrasound to estimate the baby’s size

-- Doppler flow to help see intrauterine growth restriction during pregnancy
+- Doppler flow to help check blood flow to the baby during pregnancy

-- Mother’s weight gain to tell a baby's size
+- Mother’s weight gain to tell how a baby is growing during pregnancy

-- Baby’s birth weight as compared with the gestational age.
+- Baby’s birth weight as compared with the gestational age once the baby is born.
 The healthcare provider may use a formula to figure out the baby’s body mass.

 - Temperature-controlled beds or incubators